gambit-consulting/demo-delivery/README.md

-# Getting Started
+# demo-delivery - CAP

-Welcome to your new project.
+Welcome to the Gambit demo project.

 It contains these folders and files, following our recommended project layout: